azabiong/vim-highlighter/README.md

 #### 🍏 &nbsp;Tip

 > To enter the filename of the current buffer, typing `%` `Tab` would be convenient.
+> To enter the previous search, the `Up` key will be useful.

 ### Expression